 Remember how the best teachers used to make you feel guilty about not handing in homework?
 Or when someone said they were disappointed?
 That sort of language creates a feeling of guilt, and it’s something to exploit.
 Remember that everyone there has to focus on the message.
 It’s a good idea to practice before the intervention, and give everyone an order in which to speak.

 So you’ve got the right message, but your loved one gazes around.
 “What’s he doing here?” she exclaims.

 Choose the people for the intervention carefully.
 The idea is to avoid anger and defensiveness, and you need the addict to focus on the issue at hand, not who is telling her the message.
 Avoid selecting those who have a turbulent history with your loved one.
 Depending on the relationship your loved one has with various people, this might include parents and siblings.

 Now, you’ve got the right people saying the right message.
 Your loved one looks up at you.
 “I know; I’ve messed up,” he says.
 “I need help.”

 “That’s great,” you say.
 “Let’s go and look at clinics!”

 “By offering your loved one a choice and a delay, you give them a chance to back out.”-Rehabs.com

 Wait a second.
 You need to look at places before the intervention.
-You need to decide on your options and financial options before even getting there.
+You need to decide on your options and financial options for addiction treatment before even getting there.
 By offering your loved one a choice and a delay, you give them a chance to back out.
 If your loved one needs help, he needs it now, so have everything set up to go.